-Over the past three years, the Canadian Armed Forces (CAF) has partnered with the CFMS to advertise the Medical Officer Training Plan Surge (MOTP Surge), which is a collaborative initiative between participating Family Medicine Residency Programs across Canada and the CAF.
+Over the past several years, the Canadian Armed Forces (CAF) has partnered with the CFMS to advertise the Medical Officer Training Plan Surge (MOTP Surge), which is a collaborative initiative between participating Family Medicine Residency Programs across Canada and the CAF.
 The initiative provides the opportunity for medical students who remain unmatched after the second round in the Canadian Resident Matching Service (CaRMS) to apply for a residency position in Family Medicine and subsidization through the CAF.

-The CAF will not be holding an MOTP Surge for a second year in a row (2020-2021, 2021-2022) as a result of the pandemic which has significantly impacted their processing operations.
-With the decreased capacity to process applicants at their Recruiting Centers along with the CaRMS matches being pushed to the right, there is not enough time and resources to process, enroll and post MOTP applicants within the limited timeframe associated with the MOTP Surge.
+The CAF will not be holding an MOTP Surge for a third year in a row (2020-2021, 2021-2022, 2022-23) as a result of the pandemic, which has significantly impacted their processing operations.
+With the decreased capacity to process applicants at their Recruiting Centers, along with the shift in CaRMS timelines, there is not currently enough time and resources to process, enroll, and post MOTP applicants within the limited timeframe associated with the MOTP Surge.

-The CAF will reassess the situation Nov/Dec 2022 to determine whether they will hold a 2023 MOTP Surge.
+The CAF will continue to reassess the situation to determine whether they will hold a 2024 MOTP Surge.

-The CAF and CFMS are collaborating again to spread the word about the “regular” MOTP program.
-This program offers medical students in any year of their undergraduate medical education program at any of the 17 Canadian medical schools to apply for enrolment in the CAF and subsidization under the MOTP.
+The “regular” MOTP program offers medical students in any year of their undergraduate medical education program at any of the 17 Canadian medical schools to apply for enrolment in the CAF and subsidization under the MOTP.